 Welcome!

 I am an Assistant Professor of Finance at the Erasmus School of Economics, Erasmus University Rotterdam.
 My research is centered around finance and health.
 I study how financial shocks affect households' and employees' health, and how health shocks impact household finances.
-I am also interested in the economics of family businesses.
+I am also interested in the economics of family businesses and entrepreneurship.

 Email: karpati (at) ese.eur.nl